kexiZeroing/kexiZeroing.github.io/src/blog/link-collection.md

 Vue.js and Nuxt Tips, Tricks and good practice: https://vuejstips.com

-A type safe router for vuejs: https://github.com/kitbagjs/router

-Create full-stack apps with Nuxt: https://talks.soubiran.dev/2024-09-17/pragvue

-The Complete Guide to Building a Vue.js Component Library: https://soubiran.dev/series/the-complete-guide-to-building-a-vue-js-component-library
+The Guide to Building a Vue.js Component Library: https://soubiran.dev/series/the-complete-guide-to-building-a-vue-js-component-library

+The Guide to Setting Up a New Nuxt Project: https://soubiran.dev/posts/the-perfect-guide-to-setting-up-a-new-nuxt-project

 3D page flip effect for Vue2 and Vue3: https://github.com/ts1/flipbook-vue